JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Summary

-\begin{itemize} \item The MIRI images have revealed that our galaxies show a wide range of morphologies in the rest-frame near-IR, from disc+bulge to clump-dominated structures.
-This near-IR structure contrasts with the rest-frame UV emission for the DSFGs, that appears as diffuse and, in GN20 and GN20.2a, off-centered by \simi4\,kpc with respect to their near-IR counterparts.
+\item The MIRI images have revealed that our galaxies show a wide range of morphologies in the rest-frame near-IR, from disc+bulge to clump-dominated structures.
+This near-IR structure contrasts with the rest-frame UV emission for the DSFGs.
+It appears to be diffuse and, in GN20 and GN20.2a, it is off-centred by \simi4\,kpc with respect to their near-IR counterparts.
 This offset is understood as a consequence of the extremely heavy obscuration in the nuclear regions of these galaxies.
-Nevertheless, the LBG galaxy (i.e.,\,BD29079) displays a similar structure in the rest-frame UV and near-IR.
+Nevertheless, the LBG galaxy (i.e. \,BD29079) displays a similar structure in the rest-frame UV and near-IR.

+\item We observe that, in the DSFGs, the PAH\,3.3\micron emission traced with the F1800W filter displays more diffuse and less centrally peaked brightness distributions than the rest of the MIRI filters.
+This indicates that these galaxies are forming stars homogeneously throughout their entire extension, in contrast to what can be derived by looking at the HST images, where the UV emission is only able to leak at the external and less obscured regions.

-\item From the parametric modelling of the stellar brightness distribution observed in MIRI/F560W (rest-frame \simi1.1\micron), we obtain that GN20 and GN20.2a present disc-like structures recalling spiral galaxies while GN20.2b shows a very compact light profile with a S\'ersic index $n$\,=\,4.5, consistent with an early-type galaxy.
-In addition, the 3 DSFGs present irregular sub-structure in their residual maps.
+\item From the parametric modelling of the stellar brightness distribution observed in MIRI/F560W (rest-frame \simi1.1\micron), we find that GN20 and GN20.2a present disc-like structures recalling spiral galaxies, while GN20.2b shows a very compact light profile with a S\'ersic index $n$\,=\,4.5, consistent with an early-type galaxy.
+In addition, the three DSFGs present irregular sub-structure in their residual maps.
 These features, consistent with the structures revealed by the Lucy-Richardson deconvolution, are likely linked to the presence of dust lanes and off-nuclear clumps.

-\item According to the Gini\,$-$\,$M_{20}$ and $C$\,$-$\,$A$ criteria, GN20, GN20.2a and BD29079 are compatible with being late-type galaxies (LTGs) while GN20.2b is an early-type (ETG), consistent with the parametric morphological analysis.
+\item According to the Gini\,$-$\,$M_{20}$ and $C$\,$-$\,$A$ criteria, GN20, GN20.2a and BD29079 are compatible with being late-type galaxies (LTGs), while GN20.2b is an early-type (ETG), consistent with the parametric morphological analysis.
 The predominance of LTGs is in agreement with the morphological classification of SMGs \citep{Gillman+23} and the general population of galaxies from CEERS \citep{Kartaltepe+23} at z<5.